1. Project Description

 Below is a high-level overview of how points will be awarded.
 Details on each task are provided later in the assignment description.

-A total of 10 points will be awarded for having a working implementation of the project topic
+A total of 5 points may be awarded for having a working implementation of the project topic

-A total of 10 additional points may be awarded for completing a project presentation or report
+A total of 25 will be awarded for the project presentation

 1.3.
 Project Topics